-Our Statement of Commitment to Racial Justice
+Our Statement of Commitment to Diversity, Equity, and Inclusion

 - Posting a list of completed and upcoming trainings and professional development experiences related to diversity, equity, inclusion, social justice, and anti-racism